 Also in the 1930s, Huberman spent several years as an associate editor of Scholastic magazine.
 In 1938-39 he served as chairman of the Department of Social Science at Columbia University‘s New College, which he described as Columbia’s “experiment in progressive higher education.”
 After that, Huberman worked briefly as the labor editor of the left-wing daily newspaper PM.

-_From 1942-45, Huberman was director of the Department of Public Relations for the National Maritime Union (NMU) of the Congress of Industrial Organizations (CIO), which later merged into the AFL-CIO.
+From 1942-45, Huberman was the public relations director for the National Maritime Union (NMU) of the Congress of Industrial Organizations (CIO), which later merged into the AFL-CIO.
 During his tenure at NMU, Huberman coined the union slogan “Every Ship a School” and created propaganda to teach sailors Communism.
 “During the long, monotonous – but very dangerous – voyages through U-boat infested waters during the Second World War,” wrote John J. Simon, “on-board libraries were used by sailors to teach each other the history of worker’s struggles, Marxism, and socialism as well as the great literary classics.”

 An ardent left pamphleteer, Huberman churned out propaganda such as Storm Over Bridges in 1941, a defense of Australian-born longshore union boss Harry Bridges, who was secretly a member of the Central Committee of the Communist Party.
 Another example of Huberman propaganda was the pro-union tract The Truth About Unions (1946).

 In 1948 Huberman was deeply involved in the Progressive Party presidential campaign of Franklin D. Roosevelt’s former Vice President Henry Wallace, a losing campaign that was controlled by the Communist Party and whose purpose was to stop Harry Truman’s “cold war” against Joseph Stalin’s expanding empire.